Holographic Cosmology from the First Law of Thermodynamics and the Generalized Uncertainty Principle

+where $\epsilon =\pm 1$.
+The $\epsilon =+1$ root is essentially the Starobinsky \cite{starobinsky} model of inflation driven by an $R^2$-correction to the Einstein-Hilbert action, where $R$ is the Ricci curvature scalar \cite{gub}.
+In this case, one may regard the fluid crossing the apparent horizon as the conformal (massless) matter fields.

 In conclusion, we have considered the effect of the generalized uncertainty principle on the entropy of the apparent horizon and found that the trace-anomaly Friedmann equation can be derived from the first law of thermodynamics when Eq. (\ref{triality}) is satisfied.
-For a generic CFT, such a correspondence implies that perturbative theory should break down at a scale $\luv \gsim \sqrt{n} \length$ in a theory containing ${\cal{O}} (n)$ light species.
+For a generic CFT, such a correspondence implies that perturbative theory should break down at a scale $\luv \gsim \sqrt{n} \l4$ in a theory containing ${\cal{O}} (n)$ light species.
 For a CFT with a holographic dual, it identifies the minimum measureable length in four dimensions as the scale where physics becomes effectively five-dimensional.
+It is also worth remarking that trace-anomaly inflation provides an excellent fit to the Planck satellite observations of the cosmic microwave background anisotropies \cite{planck}.